Updated: Jun 18

 The United States would not tolerate a governor over a territory acting as dictator, a nation beginning to flex its manifest destiny muscles while fighting the cold civil war of territory annexations to balance slave and free states.
 By 1857, President James Buchanan sent federal troops to put down a supposed insurrection in the Deseret territory, nominally occupying it with federal troops.
 This march on Deseret was one of the catalysts that lead up to the Mountain Meadows Massacre, September 11, 1857 where around 120 wagon train emigrants of men, women, and children were executed after a series of attacks and blunders that caused local church leaders to take matters into their own hands, presumably to silence any repercussions.
 While there is no evidence Young ordered this to occur, but there’s little doubt he created an atmosphere where it could.

 During the same era, the Mormons went to war with the Ute and Paiute tribes in what is now known as the Black Hawk war.
 The reasons for the war echo the rest of the story of Native subjugation in the West, a battle over territory, land, cattle and horse theft, Mexican slavery, and the desire to move the nomads away from the settlements.
 The brutality conducted upon the natives was beyond the pale.
 The massacre at Mountain Meadows was repeated in Circleville, Utah where a peaceful tribe of men, women, and children Paiutes were rounded up and executed.
+A similar massacre happened with the Shoshoni tribe at Bear River, with the help of the US Calvary, the largest Native American massacre in American history.
 Although Brigham Young has been oft-quoted that it is better to feed an Indian than to fight one, there is plenty of evidence that fighting was much more preferred.
 This was a long way from a church that once believed the Native Americans were key converts who would be instrumental in establishing Zion.

 Although the topic of polygamy will be mentioned elsewhere, in terms of power and authority, it is important to note his teaching regarding priesthood and polygamy.
 He taught that it was necessary for the highest realms of the Celestial Kingdom, turning the New and Everlasting Covenant from a salvatory Christian ideal to one about marriage and sealing to many wives.
 His manner of handling women personally caused friction in his own marriages.
 He taught that women could be fetched by one who had higher keys, even taking a married woman from a man with less.
 Here was someone who died with 56 wives, an omen to the many wives and concubines of David and Solomon.
 Some of them were marriages of temporal and dynastic import, but it’s clear that a many of his wives were unhappy with his behavior, with his methods, or with his abuse of power over them.
 Almost half of them divorced or were "disappeared."